kinkinluo/kinkinluo.github.io/_pages/about.md

 My research interests lie in **AI for Life Sciences**, with a focus on the **theoretical modeling and application of graph neural networks (GNNs) in large-scale biological networks**.
 Specifically, I aim to develop systems-level models that characterize how drugs perturb complex biological networks, thereby revealing the mechanisms of drug action in a network-wide context.

-This research direction bridges **artificial intelligence and systems biology**, and seeks to support **rational drug design** by providing quantitative frameworks for analyzing drug effects across molecular and cellular systems.
-I am broadly interested in integrating data-driven machine learning approaches with biological network modeling to advance **quantitative biology**.

 Recent Research：Endotype-Oriented Drug Target Module Discovery